dgladyshev/time-ranges-subtractor/README.md

 ### Pre-existing Docker image

-You can skip the build part and use the latest image I've pushed to the Docker Hub :rocket
+You can skip the build part and use the latest image I've pushed to the Docker Hub

 Simply run `docker run -p 8080:8080 -t dgladyshev/time-ranges-subtractor` and it will pull and run the image for you.